 My friend Piero is picking me up for a tour of the lagoon.
 Venetians love their boats.
 For Piero, it's his escape.
 He spends his favorite hours away from the crush of tourists, in what he calls his "parallel Venice."

 Piero: My first boat?
-My first boat 6 years old.
+My first boat…uh, 6 years old.

 Rick: You step in this boat, you have your parallel Venice.

-Venice is famed for its glass, for centuries blown here on the island of Murano.
-A 13th century law restricted the dangerous glass furnaces to Murano to prevent fires on the main island and also to protect the secrets of Venetian glassmaking — historically vital to the local economy.
+Venice is famous for its glass, for centuries blown here on the island of Murano.
+A 13th-century law restricted the dangerous glass furnaces to Murano to prevent fires on the main island, and also to protect the secrets of Venetian glassmaking — historically vital to the local economy.

-Today glass is still big business as tourists come here in droves.
-While savvy shoppers know the cheap knickknacks are most likely from China, the venerable art form is alive and well as you'll see in some of the elaborate showrooms.
-You can witness the traditional mastery of this craft in adjoining workshops.
-These artisans are from families of glassblowers which go back many generations.
+Today, glass is still big business, as tourists come here in droves.
+While savvy shoppers know the cheap knickknacks are most likely from China, the venerable art form is alive and well, as you'll see in some of the elaborate showrooms.
+You can witness the traditional mastery of this craft in adjoining workshops, which welcome the public.
+These artisans are from families of glassblowers that go back many generations.

 Earlier today, this place was packed with tourists.
-I'm here in the early evening — I've got it nearly to myself.
-All over Italy, to escape the heat and crowds, sightsee in relative peace and quiet late in the day.
+I'm here in the early evening and I've got it all to myself.
+All over Italy, escape the heat and the crowds by sightseeing late in the day.

 As the sun sets, Piero picks us up and we head back to Venice.
-In this light the timeless beauty of the lagoon is particularly striking.
-Piero's taking us to his favorite restaurant, on another island, Giudecca — just across from town.
-From this peaceful canal-side perch, the hub-bub of downtown Venice becomes a romantically floodlit cityscape.
+In this light, the timeless beauty of the lagoon is particularly striking.
+Piero is taking us to his favorite restaurant, on another island, Giudecca — just across from town.
+From this peaceful canalside perch, the hub-bub of downtown Venice becomes a romantically floodlit cityscape.

-[223a] For antipasti we have a tray of riches from the lagoon; sardines, calamari, octopus, and baccala.
+For antipasti, we have a tray of riches from the lagoon: sardines, calamari, octopus, and baccalà.

 Rick: So this would be a cod?

-[223b] And along with it, a bowl of fresh mussels and clams.
-Spaghetti alla busara comes next.
-This dish is common in the north Adriatic
+And along with it, a bowl of fresh mussels and clams.
+Spaghetti alla Busara comes next.
+This dish is common in the north Adriatic.

-Piero: Venet.
+Piero: Veneto?
 You know Veneto?
-And the first part of the Croatia that is history
+And the first part of the Croatia, that is Istria.

-[223c] It has a fresh tomato sauce, spaghetti made from farro, and it's topped with langostino.
-The food is fantastic and this romantic setting makes it even better.
+It has a fresh tomato sauce, spaghetti made from farro, and it's topped with langostino.
+The food is fantastic, and this romantic setting makes it even better.

-But it's easy to organize your sightseeing to escape the crowds.
+But it's easy to organize your sightseeing to escape those crowds.
 Five minutes on a vaporetto takes me across the basin to Palladio's dreamy church of San Giorgio Maggiore.

-The church's bell-tower rewards visitors with stunning vistas of Venice and the Lagoon.
-The view from here is the best in town.
+Ascending the church's bell-tower rewards visitors with stunning vistas of Venice and the lagoon.
+The view from here is my favorite in town.

-Venice is an almost perfectly preserved car-free city built upon countless islands all laced together with bridges, alleys and canal-sidewalks.
+Venice is an almost perfectly preserved car-free city.
+It's built upon countless islands all laced together with bridges, alleys, and canalside walks.
 Smaller canals flow like streams into its main thoroughfare: the Grand Canal.
 Once a glittering center of power with luxurious palaces showing off the wealth of its merchant class, the now sinking, shrinking city is in a state of elegant decay.
 Venice survives thanks to government help and tourism.

 One place that has always survived without the help of tourism is Venice's fish market.
-Each morning, in the shade of the famous Rialto Bridge, the fish market is busy with locals stocking up.
+In the morning, in the shade of the famous Rialto Bridge, the fish market is busy with locals stocking up.
 Observing the timeless everyday rituals of the market, it's clear — amid all this tourism — Venetian culture survives.
 Seafood still plays a big role in its cuisine.
 Small fish — anchovies and sardines — are local.
-Shrimp, octopi, and squid fresh from the lagoon distinguish many Venetian dishes.
+Shrimp, octopi, and squid, fresh from the lagoon, distinguish many Venetian dishes.